diksha-singh-17/Calculator/README.md

 # Calculator

+# To get started with this pure JavaScript application, you will need to have an IDE and a web browser.

-A basic Calculator application built using pure JavaScript
+A basic Calculator application built using pure JavaScript with awesome UI.